Zasilkovna/WooCommerce/ai-docs/reference/packetery-core.md

 calls → packeta-api (sync, SOAP/XML)
 calls → packeta-widget-api (sync, REST/JSON)
-called from → packetery-module
+called from → woocommerce

 packetery-core sends shipment data, label requests and status queries to the SOAP API of Packeta [VERIFY: src/Packetery/Core/Api/Soap/Client.php#createShipment].
 The module reads the WSDL address and the API password from its constructor, so the values live outside the module [VERIFY: src/Packetery/Core/Api/Soap/Client.php#setApiPassword].

+packetery-core declares four interfaces.
+Three of them get their implementation outside the module:
+`IWebRequestClient` performs the REST call
+[VERIFY: src/Packetery/Core/Interfaces/IWebRequestClient.php#post], `ILogger` records what happened [VERIFY: src/Packetery/Core/Log/ILogger.php#add], and `ValidatorTranslationsInterface` gives the texts of the validation errors
-packetery-core declares two interfaces that it does not implement. `IWebRequestClient` performs the REST call [VERIFY: src/Packetery/Core/Interfaces/IWebRequestClient.php#post] and `ILogger` records what happened [VERIFY: src/Packetery/Core/Log/ILogger.php#add].
-The WordPress module supplies both implementations, which keeps the HTTP stack and the database out of packetery-core.
+[VERIFY: src/Packetery/Core/Interfaces/ValidatorTranslationsInterface.php#get].
+The fourth, `ILabelResponse`, has its implementation inside the module [VERIFY: src/Packetery/Core/Api/Soap/ILabelResponse.php#ILabelResponse].
+The WordPress module supplies the other three, which keeps the HTTP stack and the database out of packetery-core.

 ## packetery-core: data model